mad-lab/transit/README.md

 ## Datasets

-The TRANSIT distribution comes with some example .wig files in the data/ directory, an genome annotations (.prot_table format) in the genomes/ directory.
-Genomes may also be found in the following website:
+The TRANSIT distribution comes with some example .wig files in the data/ directory, as well as an example annotation file (.prot_table format) in the genomes/ directory.
+Additional genomes may be found on the following website:

 http://saclab.tamu.edu/essentiality/transit/genomes/